 The ‘sensory trail’ activity proved to be far from the peaceful and tranquil experience its name suggested with water pistols, leaves and mud featuring heavily in the obstacles to navigate whilst being blind folded.
 After that it was time for a quick refuel and lunch break and then groups were back out for another two activities in the glorious sunshine.
 Whether it was this that made the cold lake water so tempting in raft building or the less than successful engineering is to be debated, but there was many a soggy trainer drying out on Friday evening.
 Dinner was followed by free time and then an orienteering activity in which students got to burn off any remaining energy before heading off to their Dorms for what staff hoped would be a ‘good night’s sleep’.

 Saturday brought with it more sunshine and an early start as students had to be up and at breakfast for 7.25.
 Another full day’s activities followed, each challenging students in different ways.
 There was the high ropes course for some and the trapeze which saw many of our students jump off a 12 metre platform, which they had had to climb despite its narrow width and wobbly nature.
-Groups also worked together in the problem solving task and challenge course to get a positive outcome and solution to all of the riddles and obstacles that were put before them, whether it was untying themselves out of a self-inflicted knot or .
+Groups also worked together in the problem solving task and challenge course to get a positive outcome and solution to all of the riddles and obstacles that were put before them.
 Despite completing four activities, students still found the energy for the dance floor in the evening disco, although another early start on the Sunday for their final activity meant that we returned some very tired Year 7’s back to Wilmar Lodge!